Chak Phra: Origin

-Once Buddha had returned to earth, a large crowd gathered to welcome him.
+It is said, that once Buddha had returned to earth, a large crowd gathered to welcome him.
 He was offered large amounts of food and was invited to ride in a busabok throne.

 Overview

 Chak Phra is assumed to take place in India under the doctrine of Brahmanism which is a popularly used Buddha statue in a procession on various occasion.
 Later on, Chak Phra transferred to the Southern Thailand and Northern Malaysia and has been put into practice and became a traditional festival for nowadays.
 People believe that Chak Phra will cause rainfall during the rainy season because people who are in the ceremony are mainly farmers.

 Description

 There are two types for this festival.
 Pulling the Buddha on the land or in the river.

 Pulling the Buddha Statue on the land is to invite the Buddha statue to the destination which is the temple.
 This festival is suitable for the temple which is far away from the river.

 Dragging in the river is to invite the Buddha statue enshrined on the boat and then flock to the destination.
 This festival is suitable for the temple that is near the river.